 This spectacular arrangement of “The Twelve Days of Christmas” by Broadway composer David Chase, performed live in concert by the Boston Pops Orchestra, is an educational musical masterpiece that you shouldn’t miss.
 Why not turn it up to orchestral volume and invite your students to dance around the house today:

 David Chase’s arrangement of the “Twelve Days of Christmas,” which incorporates passages from a great variety of other works, has become an especially popular performance piece.
-How many of these musical quotations can you and your students identify?
+How many musical quotations can you and your students identify within it?
 I can hear (at least) some children’s songs, some other Christmas carols, a Beethoven symphony, Rodgers and Hammerstein’s Oklahoma! and The Sound of Music, Tchaikovsky’s Swan Lake, some dance-hall cancan music, and of course Handel’s magnificent Messiah at the end.
-(Did you remember the dramatic rest at the end of the Hallelujah Chorus that we pointed to last week?
-Did you recognize it again?)
+(Remember the Great Rest at the end of the Hallelujah Chorus that we pointed to last week?
+Did you recognize it again here?)

 One of the deepest purposes of a liberal education is to enable people to get jokes, and this “Twelve Days” performance teaches that happy principle.
 See if your students notice how the entire audience laughs when the orchestra gets to Day 5, and see if they can tell why.